dotnet/msbuild/documentation/High-level-overview.md

 - If a task is built in the same repo that is currently being built by MSBuild and the code might change.
 So, Task Host makes sure the DLLs are not locked at the end of the build (as MSBuild uses long living worker nodes that survives single build execution)
 - As an isolation mechanism - separating the execution from the engine execution process.

-## Processes and nodes
-When a new build is started, MSBuild starts a process that runs some setup code and prepares itself to start a build.
-This first node becomes the scheduler node and one of the worker nodes, becoming both the entry point for the project build and the scheduler.
-The main problem that arises from that is when the whole build finishes execution, the OS tears down the process, losing the memory cache and having to restart the whole build process from the start.
-This is offset by having longer lived processes, that can be reused when building projects successionally.

 ## Caches
-### Register Task Objects
-During execution tasks might need to share state meaningfully between invocations in a single build or across builds.
-The MSBuild engine provides a mechanism to manage the lifetime of .NET objects to fill this gap.
-This lifetime can be defined by the user but has specific scopes: it can live per build or indefinitely.
-However, this mechanism is only available for communication within the same execution node, and it is not serializable.

 ### Project result cache
 The project Result Cache refers to the cache used by the scheduler that keeps the build results of already executed project.
 The result of a target is success, failure, and a list of items that succeeded.
 Beyond that the `return` and `output` attributes from targets are also serialized with the build result, as to be used by other targets for their execution.

 There is also another Project Cache Plugin, which focuses on result cache in distributed builds.
 More information about it is in the Extensibility section.

+### Register Task Objects
+During execution tasks might need to share state meaningfully between invocations in a single build or across builds.
+The MSBuild engine provides a mechanism to manage the lifetime of .NET objects to fill this gap.
+This lifetime can be defined by the user but has specific scopes: it can live per build or indefinitely.
+However, this mechanism is only available for communication within the same execution node, and it is not serializable.

+### Incremental Build Cache
+//TODO

 ## Scheduler
 The scheduler is the part of the MSBuild engine responsible for scheduling work to different nodes, as well as maintaining and managing the result of already executed projects.
 When a build starts, the scheduler assigns the entry point project to a working node (generally the in-proc node).
 The project's execution starts and proceeds until the whole operation ends or is blocked.
 A node is considered blocked, when the project that it is currently building depends on another project that has not yet finished executing.
 Once a node is not proceeding with the current project, the scheduler then asseses if it has more work to be given to that node and assigns it.